 - Full occupation (classes begin) January 2020

 - Certification 2021 (or after at least 12 months of consecutive performance after full occupation)

 - Architects: Lord Aeck Sargent and The Miller Hull Partnership

 - Builder: Skanska USA

 - Contributing teams: Andropogon (landscape), PAE (mechanical, electrical, and plumbing engineering), Newcomb & Boyd (mechanical, electrical, and plumbing), Biohabitats (greywater systems), Long Engineering (civil engineering), Uzun & Case (structural engineering)

 Building Size: Approximately 47,000 square feet of programmable space of which nearly 37,000 square feet is enclosed and conditioned space.
 Public outdoor learning space includes the outdoor porch area (2,618 square feet) and an accessible roof deck (1,000 square feet).
 The roof garden (4,347 square feet), while not open to the public, will contain the honeybee apiary, pollinator garden, and blueberry orchard.
 The remaining space (1,905 square feet) is for loading and bike storage.

 Cost per Square Foot: Approximately $397 per square foot based on total programmed space.
 Cost of conditioned space is expected to be $503 per square feet.

-Intended Use of the Building: Education, research, and outreach opportunities; building will feature two 64-person classrooms, two 24-person class labs, two 16-person class labs, a 16-person conference room, makerspace, 176-person auditorium, rooftop apiary and pollinator garden, and office space for co-located programs.
+Intended Use of the Building: Education, research, and outreach opportunities; building will feature two 64-person classrooms, two 24-person class labs, two 16-person class labs, a 16-person conference room, makerspace, 176-person auditorium, rooftop apiary and pollinator garden, an office space for co-located programs, and a coffee cart.